ossd-s25/project-evaluation/Abbreve_evaluation.md

 ## Summary assesment
 __How friendly is this project for beginner contributors?__ It is very beginner friendly, the project is a bit small but there seems to be opportunity to make interesting helpful contributions.
-The owner seems to be active and approachable.
+However,the owner seems to be non-active.
 If not for bigger feature additions, there is room for smaller contributions.

-__Do the maintainers respond helpfully to questions in issues?__ Yes.
+__Do the maintainers respond helpfully to questions in issues?__ Yes, but they can be extremely slow.